-Pursuant to a Management Consulting Agreement dated November 16, 1998, as amended on March 4, 2002, CPI Ltd., which owns 100% of the PDG shares provides tha Company with management and consulting services, including, but not limited to, strategic and operating advice, business development and contract review.
+Pursuant to a Management Consulting Agreement dated November 16, 1998, as amended on March 4, 2002, CPI Ltd., which owns 100% of the PDG shares provides the Company with management and consulting services, including, but not limited to, strategic and operating advice, business development and contract review.
 PDG owns 51% of the Company's authorized issued and outstanding shares of common stock.
 The Company records the related fees derived from the agreement as management fees within the Statements of Income and any outstanding unpaid balance with CPI, Ltd. is shown in the balance sheets as accounts payable others.

 n.
 Utility Regulation - The Company is subject to regulation by the ASEP.
 This entity regulates and makes the final determination regarding the rates the Company charges to its customers.
 The Company maintains its accounts in accordance with the Uniform System of Accounts prescribed for electric utilities by the ASEP.
-The Company is subject to the provisions of SFAS No.71, "Accounting for the Effects of Certain Types of Regulation".
-Regulatory assets represent probable future revenues associated with certain costs that are expected to be recovered from customers through the ratemaking process.
-Regulatory liabilities represent probable future reductions in revenues associated with amounts that are expected to be credited to customers through the ratemaking process.
+The

-Notes to financial statements For the three months ended March 31, 2009 and 2008
+Notes to financial statements For the nine months ended September 30, 2009 and 2008